Kraushaar tells CNN her complaint wasn't about Cain's height remark

 At a news conference he held to respond to the latest accusation, made Monday by Sharon Bialek, a Chicago woman who once worked at the restaurant group, Cain described her as a “troubled” woman put up to making false allegations by forces trying to derail his presidential bid.

-Cain said it could be the “Democrat machine” behind the allegations but added that he didn’t know for sure.
-He also said he expected further attempts to smear his name and reputation and vowed that he would not be deterred.
+Cain said the “Democrat machine” could be behind the allegations but added that he didn’t know for sure.
+He also said he expects further attempts to smear his name and reputation and vowed that he would not be deterred.

 “As far as these accusations causing me to back off and maybe withdraw from this presidential primary race?
 Ain’t going to happen,” Cain said.

-In an earlier interview with ABC News, Cain responded “yes” when asked whether Bialek was lying when she said at a news conference Monday that Cain made an unwanted sexual advance in 1997.
+In a Tuesday interview with ABC News, Cain responded “yes” when asked whether Bialek was lying about the alleged incident.

 Saying he didn’t remember Bialek or the alleged incident, Cain added, “I have absolutely not acted inappropriately with this woman or anyone else in my entire life.”